brian-carroll/blog/articles/value-representations.md

 In the next part of the function we get a clue that when Elm values are represented as JS objects, they normally have a `$` property.
 This is set to different values for different types.
 It's `#2` or `#3` for Tuples, `[]` or `::` for Lists, and can take on various other values for custom types and records.

 Aha!
 This `$` thing gives us a clue how we can do this.
 It's just an extra piece of data that's bundled along with the value itself.
-In a byte-level implementation, we can make it a "header" that goes in front of the bytes for the value itself.
+In a byte-level implementation, we can make it a header that goes in front of the bytes for the value itself.

 Let's see what that system looks like.